 Content on Category Pages

-You need at least 300 words of content on your category pages.
-You probably look at some well know fashion ecommerce websites like Karen Millan and ask why they haven’t got content on their pages.
+You need some content on your category pages.
+You probably look at some well know fashion ecommerce websites and ask why they haven’t got content on their pages.
 The unfortunate truth is that if your brand is big enough and has enough authority in its own right then it can skip some of the standard optimisation signals Google look for and still perform well.
 For start-up or new fashion ecommerce sites, this is not an option.
-Miss Selfridge is a great example of getting some content on category pages.
-They have also ensured that the content is above-the-fold of the page which is more important than ever following recent algorithm updates.

 Fashion Blogs on Ecommerce Blogs

 Fashion ecommerce sites with blogs often end up with the blog simply being a platform to promote their own products on.
 This is a nice idea, but consumers are more savvy than this and they don’t want to read salesy posts about your products.
-Instead try to think about the kinds of content you find in fashion mags like Look Magazine.
-This kind of on-topic content based around trends and celebs will keep youraudience engaged and aware of your brand as a leader in the industry, whilst still providing the opportunity to include a link to one of your products in the occasional post.
+Instead try to think about the kinds of content you find in fashion magazines.
+This kind of on-topic content based around trends and celebs will keep your audience engaged and aware of your brand as a leader in the industry, whilst still providing the opportunity to include a link to one of your products in the occasional post.

-Please, please, pleeeeease make sure your blog is clearly linked to from your main navigation.
-It is my pet hate when sites hide a link to their blog at the bottom of their Home page or worse still…they don’t link to it from their Home page at all.
+Make sure your blog is clearly linked to from your main navigation.
+It is my pet hate when sites hide a link to their blog at the bottom of their homepage or worse still…they don’t link to it from their homepage at all.
 It should be clearly linked from your navigation and present on every page of your website.

 Social integration is important for SEO in most industries however it’s particularly important for fashion ecommerce websites.
-Make sure you have pages / profiles set up on all the main social networking websites (Facebook, Twitter, Google Plus and Pinterest).
+Make sure you have pages / profiles set up on all the main social networking websites (Facebook & Twitter).
 These profiles should all link to your website and you should follow the various verification processes required to show that the page relates to your business.

 You should feature the follow buttons for each social network so that your visitors can easily follow you on them directly from your site.
-Include relevant ‘like’, ‘+1’, ‘tweet’ and ‘pin’ buttons on all pages, particularly product pages as users often ‘like’ products they would like to buy.
+Include relevant ‘like’ buttons on all pages, particularly product pages as users often ‘like’ products they would like to buy.
 The social signals generated by these actions are highly valuable for enhancing your websites performance within the search engines and this kind of user interaction will work wonders for your brand.
 It is not enough to simply set up these profiles you need to use them too.

 Link Building for Fashion Ecommerce Websites